hipe/tmx/autonomous_component_system/doc/issues/028-parameters-normalize.md

 ## improved distillation

-this is perhaps an improved distillation of [#br-087]:
+this is perhaps an improved distillation of the algorithm referenced in the introduction:

 in the defined ("formal") order (:A), for each formal parameter: